Birmingham Probate Registry Office Contact Details.

 Birmingham Probate Registry Office is open to the public from 9:30 to 4:00 every day.
 Appointments for interview are held from 10.00 to 15.40 on Thursdays.

-Interviews at the local Probate Offices are NO LONGER AVAILABLE and the following former interview venues are no longer active.
+The following venues are NO LONGER AVAILABLE are no longer active.

 Coventry Combined Court Centre Northampton Combined Court Centre Wolverhampton Bereavement Centre Kidderminster County Court